KevinRocha43/C-Programming/README.md

 # Malware analysis

 Only for  acadedemic reasons!
-I will use special virtual machines in order to analize malware in a secure enviroment, after the review of the theory i going  to document the steps an configuration of these
+I will use special virtual machines in order to analize malware in a secure enviroment, after the review of the theory i'm going to document the steps and configuration of these vm's
 ### Techniques:

 **1.Basic static analysis**